dmgass/baseline/README.rst

 Run ``fox.py`` and observe that the ``assert`` raises an exception since the strings are not equal.
-Because the comparison failed, the tool located the triple quoted baseline string in the source file and updated it with the miscompared value.
-When the interpretter exited, the tool saved the updated source file but changed the file name to ``fox.update.py``:
+Because the comparison failed, the tool located the triple quoted baseline string in the source file and updated it with the mis-compared value.
+When the interpreter exited, the tool saved the updated source file but changed the file name to ``fox.update.py``:

 .. code-block:: python